 How do you compel a trustee to comply with her duties as trustee?
-Contempt of court can work, but only if the proper procedural rules are followed so that the trustee’s due process rights are not violated.
-Florida appellate courts are always on high alert for due process violations, which we have written about here and here.
+Holding a trustee in contempt of court can work, but only if the proper procedural rules are followed.

 In Weinberg v.
-Weinberg (4th DCA 2014), the sons from a first marriage sued their father’s surviving spouse, as trustee of Decedent’s trust.
+Weinberg (Fla.
+4th DCA 2014), the sons from a first marriage sued their father’s surviving spouse, as trustee of Decedent’s trust.
 As trustee, the surviving spouse was tasked with distributing assets to her late husband’s sons.
 Instead, upon Decedent’s death, the trustee sought to revoke the trust.

 The sons sued the trustee wife, alleging that the distributive portions of the trust became irrevocable upon their father’s death.
 The Florida probate court agreed with the sons.
 The Florida appellate court confirmed the ruling.
 The trustee wife was required to (and purportedly did) distribute half of the trust assets to the sons.